Ecologically-Based Family Therapy (EBFT)

 In addition, the supervisors must be able to supervise systemic family therapy and have an understanding of the social systems, particularly juvenile justice, educational system, and health care, to guide therapists in case management.
 Supervisors must have outstanding skills to manage family crises and risks for the youth.

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact:

-Training is obtained onsite or offsite.
+Training is obtained onsite or offsite

 Number of days/hours: